Basic Auth

 References:

-Our app sends a request to the authorization server (often the same as resource server) and it decides whether to give access to the requested resources and sends a token back if access is granted.
-This token can be a JWT Bearer token.
+Client app sends a request to the authorization server (often the same as resource server) and it decides whether to give access to the requested resources and sends a token back if access is granted.
+This token is often a JWT Bearer token (user info may be included as claims, but not always).

-Ex - using Google account to sign-in to GitHub - GitHub triggers Google sign-in page and Google authenticates the user (on sign-in) and then asks if we want to share info with GitHub, if we allow we get a token from Google that GitHub uses to talk to Google in order to access user info.
+OAuth is most popularly used for Third Party Sign-in: using a Google account to sign-in to GitHub.
+GitHub redirects to a Google sign-in page and Google authenticates the user (username and password sign-in) and then prompts if we want to share info with GitHub, on allowing GitHub gets an access token from Google that it uses to talk to Google in order to access user info (name, email, etc.).
+GitHub then creates a session or a token for this new user, so they donโt need to authenticate every time.

 Four types of authorization flows (aka grant types) for generating a token: